 Main Promo Images

-(April 1, 2017) Gilbert Baker, the creator of the rainbow flag, died on March 31, 2017.
-We had the opportunity to interview him on March 1 for an upcoming edition of OutCasting.
-More info »
+(June 1, 2017) Gilbert Baker, the creator of the rainbow flag, died on March 31, 2017.
+We had the opportunity to interview him just a month earlier, on March 1, for OutCasting Episodes 36 and 37.
+The May 1 edition of OutCasting Overtime (formerly OutCasting OffAir) is a remembrance of Gilbert from OutCasting youth participant Alex, who interviewed Gilbert on March 1.

 June 25, 2014